Nginx Plus

 For Non-Kubernetes environments

-We use the Telegraf operator for Nginx Plus metric collection and Sumo Logic Installed Collector for collecting Nginx Plus logs.
+We use the Telegraf operator for Nginx Plus metric collection and the Sumo Logic Installed Collector for collecting Nginx Plus logs.
 The diagram below illustrates the components of the Nginx Plus collection in a non-Kubernetes environment.

-Telegraf runs on the same system as Nginx Plus, and uses the Nginx Plus input plugin to obtain Nginx Plus metrics, and the Sumo Logic output plugin to send the metrics to Sumo Logic.
+Telegraf runs on the same system as Nginx Plus and uses the Nginx Plus input plugin to obtain Nginx Plus metrics, and the Sumo Logic output plugin to send the metrics to Sumo Logic.
 Logs from Nginx on the other hand are sent to either a Sumo Logic Local File source.

-Collect Logs for Nginx Plus in Non-Kubernetes environment
+Collect logs for Nginx Plus in Non-Kubernetes environment

-Nginx Plus app supports the default access logs and error logs format.
+The Nginx Plus app supports the default access logs and error logs format.

 This section provides instructions for configuring log collection for the Sumo Logic app for Nginx Plus.
 Follow the instructions below to set up the Log collection.